RoamGuru Roam Guru

 The Berlin Wall stood from 1961 to 1989.
 Most of it was demolished in the months after November 9, 1989.
 What remains has been preserved deliberately.

-The Berlin Wall Memorial on Bernauer Straße is more substantial.
+The Berlin Wall Memorial on Bernauer Straße is more substantial at Bernauer Straße 111, 13355 Berlin.
 Here you get a preserved section of the actual border fortifications: the wall, the death strip, the watchtower.
 The Documentation Center provides historical context through video footage and survivor testimonies.
 A viewing platform lets you see the preserved strip from above.
-The memorial is free and open daily from 9 AM.
+Hours: Visitor center open Tue–Sun 9:30 AM–7 PM (Apr–Oct), Tue–Sun 9:30 AM–6 PM (Nov–Mar).
+Free.
 The Nordbahnhof S-Bahn station is a two-minute walk away.
 Notice the white line embedded in the pavement as you approach—that traces the wall's former path through the neighborhood.

 Kreuzberg: The Layered Neighborhood

 Cross the river south from Mitte and you enter Kreuzberg, historically West Berlin's immigrant district, historically poor, historically alternative.
-The name comes from a 66-meter hill crowned with a Prussian war memorial.
+The name comes from a 66-meter hill crowned with a Prussian war memorial at Viktoriapark.
 The neighborhood beneath it has been Turkish, punk, artist, gentrifying—sometimes all at once.

 Oranienstraße runs through the heart of SO36, the postal code that became synonymous with punk and alternative culture in the 1980s.
 Bars and clubs line the street.
 Some have been operating since the Wall was still standing.
 The neighborhood's edge has softened as rents have risen, but the density of live music venues, small theaters, and street art maintains a different energy than Mitte's polished tourism.